 To leverage Chinese Media is important.
 While the convergence of media and commerce is nothing new, what is clear from Yoho!’s success is that China’s digitally native youth want seamless brand experiences.
 With the media arm sharing content, the retail element selling products, and the events promoting culture, Yoho! consistently controls how customers perceive the brand.

 This is the most used platform for micro-blogging in China.
-Chinese consumers are very connected online and they use to follow information and trend through social media platform.
-Launched in 2010 Weibo, is considered as Twitter in our countries.
-It’s a unique platform in China, where users can express oneself.
+Chinese consumers are very connected online and they use to follow information and trends through social media platforms.
+Launched in 2010 Weibo, is considered Twitter in our countries.
+It’s a unique platform in China, where users can express themselves.
 Due to the strict censorship of media in China, Weibo has quickly become a favorite among Chinese people.
-Government and police have also their account to communicate and receive information.
+The government and police have also their account to communicate and receive information.

-Everybody talk about WeChat.
+Everybody talks about WeChat.
 WeChat is so useful.
 WeChat is the place to be.
 You can do all you want on Wechat.
 WeChat for companies it’s the best tool.
-What is it ?
+What is it?

-WeChat is originally a communication app but it has developed a lot of utilities over years and now it is applied in a lot of business’ marketing strategy.
+WeChat is originally a communication app but it has developed a lot of utilities over years and now it is applied in a lot of business’ marketing strategies.

-Streetwear fashion is becoming more and more trendy in China, attracting most of young Chinese consumers.
-They are seeking for individuality and specialty to express themselves.
+Streetwear fashion is becoming more and more trendy in China, attracting most young Chinese consumers.
+They are seeking individuality and specialty to express themselves.

-You want to start a business in China ?
-Do not hesitate to contact us if you want to discuss further.
+Do you want to start a business in China?
+Do not hesitate to contact us if you want to discuss this further.

-GMA is the specialist of digital marketing in China.
+GMA is a specialist in digital marketing in China.
 We have developed many successful projects because we know how to effectively promote your business in China by using the latest digital tools.

 Read also :